OctopusDeploy/docs/docs/administration/managing-users-and-teams/resetting-passwords.md

 ## Resetting your own password

 In the Octopus Web UI, click your username in the top right corner of the screen.
-The drop-down menu shown has a link to **Change Password**.
+The drop-down menu shown has a link toÂ **Change Password**.

 ![](/docs/images/3048125/3277959.png)

-To change your password, check the **Change password** checkbox:
+To change your password, check theÂ **Change password** checkbox:

 ![](/docs/images/3048125/3277958.png)

-Enter your new password, and confirm your new password, then click the **Save**button:
+Enter your new password, and confirm your new password, then click theÂ **Save**button:

 ![](/docs/images/3048125/3277957.png)